bxparks/AceRoutine/README.md

 ```

 The `millis` argument is a `uint16_t`, a 16-bit unsigned integer, which reduces
-the size of each coroutine instance by 4 bytes.
-However, the actual maximum
+the size of each coroutine instance by 4 bytes (8-bit processors) or 8 bytes
-delay is limited to 32767 milliseconds to avoid overflow situations if the other
+(32-bits processors).
+However, the actual maximum delay is limited to 32767
+milliseconds to avoid overflow situations if the other coroutines in the system
-coroutines in the system take too much time for their work before returning
+take too much time for their work before returning control to the waiting
-control to the waiting coroutine.
-With this limit, the other coroutines have as
+coroutine.
+With this limit, the other coroutines have as much as 32767
-much as 32767 milliseconds before it must yield, which should be more than
+milliseconds before it must yield, which should be more than enough time for any
-enough time for any conceivable situation.
-In practice, coroutines should
+conceivable situation.
+In practice, coroutines should complete their work within
-complete their work within several milliseconds and yield control to the other
+several milliseconds and yield control to the other coroutines as soon as
-coroutines as soon as possible.
+possible.

 To delay for longer period of time, we can use the
 `COROUTINE_DELAY_SECONDS(seconds)` convenience macro.
 The following example